 We welcome talented and committed applicants from all over the world whose interests and research plans match well to those of staff within the department.
 Our research is characterised by its criticality, reflexivity and the integration of theory with practice, and by a desire to help shape the world in which we live.

-Research in the Department focuses on three broad areas: how employees learn, how leadership is developed, and how organisations can learn and develop over time.
+Research in the Department focuses on five broad areas: Leadership (including Critical Leadership Studies and Follower Dynamics, Leadership Responsibility, Leadership-in-practice, and Leadership and Sustainability), Management Learning and Action Research, International Management and Cross-cultural Studies, Sociologies of Work and Gender Studies, Human Resource Management and Organisational Behaviour.
 In our work, we engage with contemporary debates in a wide range of disciplines, including organisation studies, education, cultural studies and sociology, to address key theoretical challenges as well as practitioner and policy issues in management.
-While there is a rich heritage within the Department of using action learning and action research approaches we draw upon a variety of qualitative and quantitative methods as appropriate.
+We draw upon a variety of qualitative and quantitative methods as appropriate.

 Our graduates go on to successful academic careers in some of the world’s leading universities, and some use their PhDs in industry or to inform their work as consultants.